 Rural Homelessness and COVID-19

-The Columbia Basin Rural Development Institute, in collaboration with Selkirk College's Bachelor of Science in Nursing program, has launched a new project that aims to improve the well-being of people experiencing homelessness in West Kootenay communities during the COVID-19 pandemic.
+The Columbia Basin Rural Development Institute, in collaboration with Selkirk College's Bachelor of Science in Nursing program, undertook a project that aimed to improve the well-being of people experiencing homelessness in West Kootenay communities during the COVID-19 pandemic.

-Working in partnership with community-based social sector organizations, the project has three primary objectives:
+Working in partnership with community-based social sector organizations, the project had three primary objectives:

 - Mobilize college resources to enhance the impact of regional COVID-19 response efforts targeting vulnerable populations.

-- Conduct research that allows partner organizations to make evidence-based decisions on how to prioritize and structure services, programs and policies designed to:
+- Conduct research that allows partner organizations to make evidence-based decisions on how to prioritize and structure services, programs and policies designed to help the target population meet its health, housing, financial, emotional and social needs during the pandemic.

 - Facilitate collaboration between organizations and communities to transfer lessons, avoid duplication, and make best use of limited resources.